-Literacy rates in Canada are among the highest in the world, completing high school is now considered a norm and increasingly so is post-secondary education.
-However, for many homeless youth, staying in school is a difficult challenge.
-Studies find that 63% to 90% of homeless youth did not complete high school, despite being the age to do so.
+Literacy rates in Canada are among the highest in the world, and completing high school, and increasingly post-secondary education, is considered a norm.
+However, for many youth experiencing homelessness, staying in school is a difficult challenge.
+Studies find that 63% to 90% of youth experiencing homelessness did not complete high school, despite being the age to have done so.

 Barriers & Challenges